Prayer

 and fading.
 And I am begging you again to

 stay.
-Days, you’d imagine
+Days, you would imagine

-the monsters are going into extinction, had
+the monsters were going into extinction, had

 left open the gates of sea for your